ait-cs-IaaS/StealthCup2025/README.md

 - [Local Wazuh Rules](docs/Wazuh-Detections/local_rules.xml)
 - [Custom Suricata Rules](docs/Wazuh-Detections/suricata_custom.rules)

----

-## 🛠️ Infrastructure
+## Infrastructure

-The `provisioning/` directories contain **Terraform, Ansible, and Packer** configurations for deploying the full IT/OT environment.
+The `provisioning/` directories contain Terraform, Ansible, and Packer configurations for deploying the full IT/OT environment.
 Scripts and utilities for redeployment, testing, and simulation can be found under `scripts/` and `testing/`.

 ![Overview of the network](docs/img/Network.png)